About Traineeships

 Each vocational course has different workplace needs.
 We simply confirm that you have in place what is needed and agree on solutions for any issues identified.

 • Step 2.
-Determining Trainee Specific Needs
+Determining Specific Trainee Needs

 Each trainee has unique needs.
-We start by getting them to provide us with information so that we can discuss how best we can support them.
+We start by getting them to provide us with information so that we can discuss how we can best support them.
 This also ensures that they are aware of their obligations.

 • Step 3.
 Determine the Training Plan